aptly-dev/www.aptly.info/content/doc/aptly/repo/remove.md

 Flags:

--   `-dry-run=false`: don't remove, just show what would be removed
+-   `-dry-run`: don't remove, just show what would be removed

 When packages are removed from local repository, only references to those packages are removed.
 If packages are part of any snapshot, this